LeBonsBay/todolist/README.md

 # To-Do-List

-A basic todo list made with vue.
-I made this basic project to get a better understanding of vue.
+A small ToDo list project built with Vue.js.
+I created it to improve my understanding of Vue concepts such as reactivity, event handling, and component structure, while learning how to build interactive web applications.

 # Features